This post may contain affiliate links. Please see our disclosure policy.

 Instructions

 • Preheat oven to 425 degrees Fahrenheit.
-In a small food processor, grind the seeds into a fine crumbles.
-Add them to a large bowl along with ground meat, egg, garlic, oregano, parsley, and salt (and black pepper if you'd like).
+To a large bowl, add ground beef, egg, garlic, oregano, parsley, and salt (and black pepper if you'd like).
 Mix together with your hands until thoroughly combined.

 • Use a spoon or scoop to scoop into 2 inch balls, rolling with your hands, and place onto a greased baking sheet.

-• To pan-sear: Preheat oven to 400 degrees Fahrenheit.
+• Pan-seared meatballs: Preheat oven to 400 degrees Fahrenheit.
 In a cast iron pan over medium heat, add oil.
 Once warm, add meatballs and sear till just brown on all sides.
 Remove from the pan as they brown – they should not be cooked through.
 Return all the meatballs to the pan and bake for about 7-10 minutes, or until cooked through.

 Notes